swape/js-book/chapter2/loops.md

 ```

 `continue` keyword breaks the loop but it doesn't stop it like the break does.
-It just continue and skip the rest of the code that comes after the continue.
+It just continue and skip the rest of the code that comes after the `continue`.

 This script skips the nr 5 and continue to next iteration.